-- Adjust low-voltage regulator in G-M Muon Detector to 3.00 volts - 2.
-Connect G-M Muon Detector to Timestamp Generator by BNC cable and DC Power Jumper cable - 3.
+- 1. Adjust low-voltage regulator in G-M Muon Detector to 5.50 volts - 2.
+Connect G-M Muon Detector to Timestamp Generator board (signal and power leads) - 3.
 Connect GPS Antenna to Timestamp Generator - Verify that the polarity jumper (Jmp7) is on "Negative" - 5.
-Adjust threshold (Pot6) to one-half turn clockwise from the setting where the blue "Event" LED goes from constantly-on to intermittent.
-If events are not being detected, a setting between one-eighth and one-half turn CW is acceptable - Verify that events are being randomly detected, a few seconds apart. - 7.
+Adjust threshold (Pot6) to one-quarter turn clockwise from the setting where the blue "Event" LED goes from constantly-on to intermittent.
+If events are not being detected, a setting between one-eighth and one-half turn CW is acceptable - 6.
+Verify that events are being randomly detected, a few seconds apart. - 7.
 Connect the LAN cable and verify data are being sent by the Timestamp Generator.